 Hands-down my favourite roller coaster at any theme/amusement park.
 It’s a flying coaster with the perfect mixture of extreme thrills and smile-inducing fun.
 Whenever I visit Universal Studios Japan, it’s the one thing I always have to experience.
-It’s not for the faint of heart but if you’re wanting a thrill, then you won’t be sorry.
+It’s not for the faint of heart, but if you want a thrill, then you won’t be sorry.
 You’ll have to get there early (or buy an Express Pass) to beat the long queue.
-This has the longest waits in the Park almost every day (even weekdays).
+The Flying Dinosaur has the most extended wait in the Park almost every day (even weekdays).

 The most insane indoor coaster I’ve ever ridden.
-While it’s not intense compared to most roller coasters, it’s pure fun and, without giving too much away, it reminds me of the Pokemon episode that wasn’t aired outside of Japan.
+While it’s not intense compared to most roller coasters, it’s pure fun and, without giving too much away, it reminds me of the unaired Pokemon episode outside of Japan.
 During Cool Japan and Halloween Horror Nights, this attraction becomes a themed overlay.